Articles

 Educational institutions act as federal contractors when administering Student Financial Aid (SFA) programs.

 Educational institutions act as federal contractors when administering Student Financial Aid (SFA) programs.
 This role obligates them to protect both the CUI they receive from the Federal Government and any CUI they generate in the administration of their SFA program.
-Student records are already an existing category of CUI according to the National Archives and Records Administration (NARA), so it’s likely only a matter of time before the department officially designates SFA data as CUI in contracts.
+According to the National Archives and Records Administration (NARA), student records are already an existing category of CUI, so it’s likely only a matter of time before the department officially designates SFA data as CUI in contracts.

 Federal security protocols, outlined in the Federal Information Security Modernization Act (FISMA) and NIST 800-53, extend to data shared with contractors.
 These protocols require contractors to include NIST 800-171 compliance in contracts where CUI leaves the federal government.
 This is supported by the Department of Education’s GEN-16-12 and December 2020 letters, which specifically cite NIST 800-171 as the recommended requirements for safeguarding certain federal information.